How to Calm Down: 24 Things to Do When You’re Angry

 Set a timer

 When you’re angry, look at your watch.
-Let the second hand sweep across the dial at least two minutes before you take any action, says Ron Potter-Efron, author of Stop the Anger Now.
+Let the second-hand sweep across the dial at least two minutes before you take any action, says Ron Potter-Efron, author of Stop the Anger Now.
 By then, you’ll have had time to think and can act in a more appropriate way.
-Plus, it’s kind of a Zen thing to watch time move.
+Plus, it’s kind of a Zen thing to watch time move and learn how to calm down.

 Write a forgiveness letter or email